2030 Energy Strategy

 The GNWT will prepare and release public annual reports on its activities and progress relating to the Strategy.

-The 2020-2021 fiscal year was the third year of implementing the Strategy.
+The 2021-2022 fiscal year was the fourth year of implementing the Strategy.

 To learn about the initiatives completed during this fiscal year, you can view the 2021-2022 Energy Initiatives Report.